gvwilson/thirdbit/src/fiction/iffy/index.md

-The fractalized patches of cells scattered through her body glistened blue-white, but there and there and there they were red, red for danger, red like the blood on the work table underneath her.
+The fractalized patches of cells scattered through her body glistened blue-white, but there and there and there they were red, red for danger, red like the blood on the bench underneath her.
 They would heal—the tweaks in her genes were quadruply redundant to make sure of that—but healing would take time and that was something she/they/the world didn't have enough of right now.